We offer dental services at our campuses in St Albans, Hoppers Crossing and Altona Meadows.

 If you cannot come to your appointment, please let the clinic know as soon as possible, so the time can be used by someone else.

-If you fail to attend an appointment you may be charged a fee and put back on the waiting list.
-All future appointments will be cancelled.
+If you fail to attend an appointment you may lose subsequent future appointments and put back on the waiting list.

 There are a limited number of emergency appointments available at our clinics each day.